 Seven Hills Design Brand strategy for product design + engineering

-Based on his feedback in the discovery stage and the services he provides I wanted to keep the logo marque clean, simple + geometric in form.
+Based on his feedback in the discovery stage and the services he provides I wanted to keep the logo design clean, simple + geometric in form.
 With such a distinct name this provided a logical starting point.
 Various graphical representations of hills or the number 7 were explored.
 As a product designer, Martin develops 3D forms which led to a new isometric direction.
-A simple 3D 7 was emerging, but felt too sharp.
+A simple 3D 7 was emerging but felt too sharp.
 Softening the corners revealed the hidden representation of a hill when rotated through 60 degrees.

 Moving onto the palette, the client had a preference for muted tones.
 Once established, it was advised that a highlight would be required when it was necessary to create emphasis or impact.
 Once again, taking a literal approach led to the use of a highlighter style, fresh yellow that would also work in CMYK.

 For the typography, the base typeface used for the logotypes design – Strawford – was continued throughout to ensure the consistent, minimal style of the brand identity was maintained.